cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

     Rebuild the indexes for the named backups, based on the raw backup data.
     This is useful if their index files have been corrupted, or if the index format has changed.

+    If the **backup_keep_previous** configuration setting is enabled, reindex will preserve the original index file (renaming it with a timestamp).
+This is useful for debugging.

 .. option:: stat